ChemEngData/Demo/README.md

 # Demo
-Just showing what git can do
+Just showing what git can achieve

+This is some new content